apache/incubator-heron/website/content/docs/operators/deployment/schedulers/local.md

 2. [The local filesystem](#local-filesystem)

-**Note**: Deploying a Heron cluster locally is not to be confused with Heron's [local mode](../../../../developers/topo-dev-mode).
-Local mode enables you to run topologies in a cluster-agnostic JVM process for the purpose of development and debugging, while the local scheduler stands up a Heron cluster on a single machine.
+**Note**: Deploying a Heron cluster locally is not to be confused with Heron's [simulator mode](../../../../developers/simulator-mode).
+Simulator mode enables you to run topologies in a cluster-agnostic JVM process for the purpose of development and debugging, while the local scheduler stands up a Heron cluster on a single machine.